 - Buy snack-able vegetables like baby carrots, cherry tomatoes, snap peas

-- Keep frozen veggies in your freezer (read the label to make sure they don’t contain any added salt or sugar)
+- Keep frozen veggies in your freezer (frozen veggies are often just as healthy as fresh!
+Just make sure to read the label to make sure they don’t contain any added salt or sugar)

 - Set aside some time to wash and cut vegetables twice a week.
 I do this with bell pepper, carrots, and celery.
 Having containers of snack-size sticks on hand makes it more convenient to pack veggies as snacks and also cuts down on dinner preparation time.